jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
 The middlemen who control Industrial Age technology are fighting them off with things like fancy marketing campaigns, copyright laws, and political lobbying.

-And everyone on Main Street makes a choice.
+And everyone on Main Street today makes a choice.
 Do you step up to help the heroes?

 That's a choice you, the person reading this right now, has to make.
 It's a choice as big as any you're ever going to make.
-Because if we don't upgrade now, it only means your kids and your grandkids are destined to live even unhappier lives.
+Because if we don't upgrade now, it only means your kids and your grandkids are destined to live even unhappier lives working jobs filled with more bullshit.
 The burden of transforming society will only fall on their shoulders.

 A bit heavy to pull on your parental heartstrings, but it's true.
 Life on Main Street will keep getting worse until we upgrade to the Internet Age.
 Evil things like debt and depression, hatred and hunger, war, and pandemics, only stay away if we keep evolving our technology and culture.